 LEAD MJPEG 2000 video DirectShow and Media Foundation codecs compress and decompress video data using the JPEG 2000 standard.
-MJPEG 2000 does not use interframe compression, making it a superb format for .NET (C# & VB) and C/C++ developers to choose for video editing, interoperability and high compression ratios for lossless encoding.
+MJPEG 2000 does not use interframe compression, making it a superb format for .NET (C# & VB) and C/C++ developers to choose for video editing, interoperability, and achieving high compression ratios for lossless encoding.

 Overview of LEADTOOLS MJPEG 2000 Video Codec Technology

 - Full support to encode and decode JPEG 2000-compressed video data

 - MJPEG 2000 offers higher compression efficiency with less visual loss especially at extreme compression ratios than MJPEG

 - Optimized for multi-core processors and supports encoding and decoding more than 30 fps of HD video in real time

 - Single codestream that offers both lossy and superior lossless compression

 - Flexible bit-error correction provides high-quality playback within noisy network transmission environments

 - Popular compression format for MXF and high-resolution video situations

 - .NET (C# & VB) and C DLL libraries for 32 and 64-bit development